Atomistica/lammps-netcdf/README.md

 > git clone https://github.com/pastewka/lammps-netcdf.git USER-DUMP-NC
 > make yes-user-dump-nc

-Note that LAMMPS will need to be linked to NetCDF.
+Note that LAMMPS will need to be linked to NetCDF and Parallel netCDF.
 This will require a modification of your favorite makefile.
 Please add

-> EXTRA_INC += $(shell nc-config --cflags)
+> EXTRA_INC += $(shell nc-config --cflags) -I/path/to/parallel-netcdf/include
-> EXTRA_LIB += $(shell nc-config --libs)
+> EXTRA_LIB += $(shell nc-config --libs) -L/path/to/parallel-netcdf/lib -Lpnetcdf

 to the respective EXTRA_INC, EXTRA_LIB section of the makefile.

 OTHER NOTES
 -----------

-This is package is known to work with LAMMPS 13May14.
+This is package is known to work with LAMMPS 15Aug14.